 consHMO plans only, requiring referrals for specialists

-SummaCare Medicare Advantage Plans earn a strong 4.5-star CMS rating across its four HMO options, offering members a broad network that ensures quality care.
-The provider averages $4,162 in out-of-pocket maximums, with enhanced Part D drug coverage included in all plans.
-Two plans charge $0 monthly premiums, while the SummaCare Medicare Garnet (HMO) costs $35 per month for members seeking additional benefits.
+SummaCare Medicare Advantage plans hold a 4.5-star CMS rating across four HMO options, with a broad network and enhanced Part D drug coverage included in all plans.
+Out-of-pocket maximums average $4,162.
+Two plans charge $0 monthly premiums, while the SummaCare Medicare Garnet (HMO) costs $35 per month for members wanting additional benefits.

 Best HMO-POS